-These are important questions and the answers are not simply a case of – I am a dentist offering dentistry.
+These are important questions, and the answers are not simply a case of – I am a dentist offering dentistry.
 Every dentist has a unique style and way of doing things.
-E.g. you may be extremely good at cooperating with very nervous patients or you may enjoy endodontics.
-Determine what it is that you can offer – your unique position within the market, which compels your potential patients to choose you over and above any other dentist.
+E.g. you may be extremely good at cooperating with very nervous patients, or you may enjoy endodontics.
+Determine what you can offer – your unique position within the market, which compels your potential patients to choose you over and above any other dentist.

-The concern we as dentists should have is – how are we going to market our services to an audience that will actually be interested in what we have to offer.
+The concern we as dentists should have is – how will we market our services to an audience that will be interested in what we have to offer.
 The question is how to capture a TARGET AUDIENCE with target marketing.

 A target audience is that part of the population you believe will most benefit from your services.

-Once we have this essential tool we will be marketing in a way that will count towards increasing the likelihood of potential patients.
-And they are potential patients because the process does not terminate at this point alone.
-We will then have to “entice” these prospects to actually become patients of the practice.
+Once we have this essential tool, we will be marketing in a way that will count toward increasing the likelihood of potential patients.
+And they are likely patients because the process does not terminate at this point alone.
+We will then have to “entice” these prospects to become patients of the practice.
 But marketing correctly will give us this opportunity to benefit these new patients.